 Japan is at the forefront of Koi development.
 And even though the Koi breeders have tried their best to enhance the gene pool, the Japanese Koi has a greater lifespan than the domestic Koi.

 When the Koi were introduced to other countries outside Japan, the highest quality Japanese Koi did not leave its place to maintain the legacy.
 Many of the top breeders work with imported Koi or worked with a great genetic line and breed from there.
 A great Koi seller will provide a what you see is what you get selection, and will have a mix of imported Japanese Koi and domestic koi to select.
+The more premium breed the koi is, the more expensive it will be.

 The lifespan of Koi greatly depends on its nutritional status.